Create connected metrics in Power BI

 You can connect either the current or the target value, or both, to a value in a report.

-Create a goal or edit an existing goal in a scorecard.
+Create a metric or edit an existing metric in a scorecard.

 In the Current or Target field, select Connect to data.